 When I found bulk chicory (find it here), I thought I’d experiment to see how it was on its own.
 All the recipes I’d seen online included blends with dandelion root and many other ingredients.
 I don’t always have the time nor the desire to blend one more canister of herbs.
 I want simple– yet dark and rich and satisfying.

 That is exactly what I got with chicory.
 It stands on its own beautifully.
 We can all add dandelion and other roots, if we choose, but they aren’t needed to make a healthful, flavorful blend– just optional if you want additional benefits or nuances.

 Roasted chicory root is also excellent mixed (in varying ratios) with real coffee grounds.
 This, of course, is done in New Orleans.
 And it’s done by many who are trying to reduce their caffeine intake.

-"Bulletproof"~ Make it "bulletproof" by placing the finished "coffee" in the blender.
-Add: 1 Tablespoon MCT oil, 1 Tablespoon coconut oil (get 10% off at check out with code BEAUTIFUL10) (or ghee, if tolerated), and 2 teaspoons honey or maple syrup, if desired.
+- "Bulletproof"~ Make it "bulletproof" by placing the finished "coffee" in the blender.
+Add: 1 Tablespoon MCT oil, 1 Tablespoon coconut oil (get 10% off at check out with code BEAUTIFUL10) (or ghee, if tolerated), and either stevia to taste for Keto or 2 teaspoons honey or maple syrup, if desired, for Paleo/AIP.
 I also like to add 1 Tablespoon gelatin.
 Blend using caution, starting at the blender's lowest speed; then increase to medium speed for 12 seconds.